 - Immediately assess if the person affected is safe from any further harm - In an emergency, or if it is felt someone is in immediate danger, call 999, telling the emergency service that the person is a person with care and support needs where applicable. - Inform their Operational Safeguarding Lead (or the Strategic Lead for Safeguarding if no other Operational Safeguarding Lead is available or a Safeguarding Lead is implicated.
-Additionally, if the Strategic Lead for Safeguarding is implicated, the Named Trustee for Safeguarding should be contacted) - Not investigate - Preserve any evidence (if relevant) - Factually record their concerns in writing as soon as possible, on the same day, on the Trust's Safeguarding Concern Safeguarding Concern form SG1, co-operate with any following requests for action from the Operational Safeguarding Lead or external statutory agencies.
-These records will be recorded factually with only the information
+Additionally, if the Strategic Lead for Safeguarding is implicated, the CEO should be contacted) - Not investigate - Preserve any evidence (if relevant) - Factually record their concerns in writing as soon as possible, on the same day, on the Trust's Safeguarding Concern form SG1, co-operate with any following requests for action from the Operational Safeguarding Lead or external statutory agencies.
+These records will be recorded factually with only the information already known, by

-- already known, by the person with the concern and will include their name, job role, service and be timed, dated and signed. - Maintain confidentiality at all times, including with colleagues, family and friends.
+- the person with the concern and will include their name, job role, service and be timed, dated and signed. - Maintain confidentiality at all times, including with colleagues, family and friends.